-Credit by examination may be attempted only one time in any given course, and a grade of "C" or better must be earned in order for credit to be recorded.
+Credit by examination may be attempted only one time in any given course, and a minimum score must be earned in order for credit to be recorded.
 A student may use credit by examination for only three (3) credit hours to apply toward the degree requirements in history and only three (3) credit hours to apply toward the degree requirements in government.